 Plus, not every employee is a good candidate for parallel side jobs, he says.

-The upside of a side business for you and your employer: By learning to run a company, you'll also become a much better employee, says Yate.
+Here's the upside, for you and your employer: By learning to run a company, you'll also become a much better employee, says Yate.

-Monetize a hobbyt
+Monetize a hobby

 Griffith's advice to potential online entrepreneurs: Shop the sites you're interested in using so you can see the transactions from the customer's point of view.
 Then test and refine your selling skills with one item -- preferably something small, easy to ship and something you have no emotional attachment to -- a few times.